solana-foundation/developer-content/docs/core/accounts.md

 ## Key Points

-- Accounts store either executable code or program state, up to 10MB of data.
+- Accounts can store up to 10MB of data, which can consist of either executable program code or program state.

-- Accounts require a SOL rent deposit proportional to the amount of data stored, which is fully refundable when the account is closed.
+- Accounts require a rent deposit in SOL, proportional to the amount of data stored, which is fully refundable when the account is closed.

-- Each account has an "owner" program that can modify its data or deduct its lamport balance.
+- Every account has a program "owner".
+Only the program that owns an account can modify it data or deduct its lamport balance.
 However, anyone can increase the balance.

 - Programs (smart contracts) are stateless accounts that store executable code.